JohnIsutsa/JohnIsutsa/README.md

 - 🔭 I’m currently working and building [Nere Community](https://nerecommunity.com)

-- 🌱 I’m currently learning **Next.js** and how to be a decent human being.
+- 🌱 I’m currently learning **Next.js** and how to be a decent human being..

 - 💬 Ask me about **Javascript, Typescript, NestJS, LLMs**